 What is remote access software?

-Remote access software allows a fraudster to use one device to access another from any location by persuading the victim to download a smartphone app such as TeamViewer, or installing a programme on your computer.
+Remote access software allows a fraudster to use one device to access another from any location by persuading the victim to download a smartphone app, or installing a programme on your computer.
 A simple passcode will then connect the two devices.

 How can I spot a remote access scam?